The Kabbalah, the Tarot and the Middle Way

 It is our aspiration to always take the next step, to ever strive for the next precipice to the stars, that will unveil the directions that we need.
 For here is where we ask that we may receive, we seek that we may find, and we knock that the way may opened to us.
 For it will open the door to the inner wisdom within us.
 Thus “by this intelligence the existence of the Primordial Wisdom becomes known.”
 And this path of determination, the Intelligence of Will, is symbolized aptly by the Hebrew letter meaning fist.

 With this “strong aspiration for the dharma” in place, we will receive from Chesed the realization of the next step we need to take in order to further refine Tiphareth.
 This realization represents the threshold we have to cross on our spiritual quest, and we cross this barrier by holding to the commitment to achieve it.
 The realization together with the commitment to cross this threshold represents the horizontal path from Chesed to Geburah.
-The stage is set for the next part of this crucial circuit mediated by Tiphareth, and that is the 22nd path from Geburah to Tiphareth:
+This then triggers our will, represented by Geburah, and the stage is set for the next part of this crucial circuit mediated by Tiphareth, and that is the 22nd path from Geburah to Tiphareth:

 The 22nd Path: Geburah – Tiphareth